lingoda/thinkingcap-client/php-packages/thinkingcap/docs/usage.md

 }
 ```

-3- Create a type instance by `RequestFactory` based on the method you are going to call.
+3- Create a type instance by `RequestFactory` based on the method you are going to call and specify the intended domain.

 -   Find the related type for LearnerManagement from `Lingoda\ThinkingcapBundle\WebService\LearnerManagement\Type`
 -   Find the related type for CourseManagement from `Lingoda\ThinkingcapBundle\WebService\CourseManagement\Type`